These easy apple buttermilk and honey scones are full of diced apple, made with buttermilk and sweetened only with honey (both in it and on it!).

 There’s lots to love about these scones.
 First, they have tons of apple in these scones and you don’t even need to peel them!
 Secondly, they are sweetened only with honey, both in the dough and drizzled warm on top before eating.
 Finally, they are really, really delicious.
 So treat yourself this weekend!

-Cook’s Notes for Apple Buttermilk Honey Scones
+Cook’s Notes for Easy Apple Buttermilk and Honey Scones

 To make your own buttermilk, simply add lemon juice to regular milk, as noted in the recipe above.
 No lemon juice?
 Use orange juice or white vinegar instead or, if all else fails, just use plain old milk.